-Urination - URINATION MUST OCCUR IN THE RIVER OR IN YOUR TOILET.
+URINATION MUST OCCUR IN THE RIVER OR IN YOUR TOILET.
 When in the main corridor of the Colorado River, urinate directly in the Colorado River.
-Go "HIGH and FAR" at least 100 feet from trails, backcountry campsites, and side streams, to urinate at off-river places to avoid the buildup of urine.
-At nighttime group members can urinate into the trip's designated pee bucket which is to be poured into the river in the morning.
+Go "HIGH and FAR" at least 100 feet from trails, backcountry campsites, and side streams, to urinate at off-river places to avoid the buildup of feces and urine.
+Due to the impact of high volumes of people visiting the same areas, when hiking away from your river camp, bag all human waste (feces) and bring it back to your river camp and deposit it in your reusable toilet.